Ptolemy VIII Physcon: Relations with Rome

 Throughout his time as king in Cyrene, Ptolemy VIII maintained extremely close relations with Rome.
 From 162 BC, he was an official amicus et socius (friend and ally) of the Roman Republic.
 During his time in Rome he is said to have met Cornelia.
 In 152 BC, after the death of her husband, Tiberius Sempronius Gracchus, Ptolemy VIII allegedly asked for her hand in marriage, which she refused.
 This encounter was popular in neoclassical art, but it is unlikely that it ever actually took place.
 Even if untrue, the story may reflect close ties between Ptolemy VIII and the gentes Cornelia and Sempronia.
 By contrast, Ptolemy VI seems to have maintained ties with Cato the Elder.

 An inscription from 155 BC, set up in the aftermath of the assassination attempt records Ptolemy VIII's will, in which he bequeaths Cyrenaica to Rome if he died childless.
 This act is not mentioned by any literary source but it fits with the very close alignment between Ptolemy VIII and the Romans that is attested in the literary sources.
 Similar testaments are known from other contemporary monarchs, notably Attalus III of Pergamum.
 They were often used by monarchs as an attempt to protect themselves from assassination or coup.
 Ptolemy VIII's will would be the earliest example of this practice.
-However, L. Criscuolo has argued that the inscription of Ptolemy's will is actually a forgery produced by the Romans after they gained control of Cyrenaica in 96 BC.
+L. Criscuolo has argued that the inscription of Ptolemy's will is actually a forgery produced by the Romans after they gained control of Cyrenaica in 96 BC.
+However, it is quite possible that the text of the testament itself is authentic, but was only publicly disseminated in inscriptions by the Romans after they took over the country.

+Relations with Numidia

+Ptolemy VIII maintained a significant relationship with Numidia, highlighted by his close friendship with King Massinissa.
+This connection was established in 163 BC when Ptolemy VIII ascended to the throne of Cyrene.
+During this period, Massinissa was renowned for fostering relationships with Greek states and promoting a policy of Hellenization.
+Ptolemy VIII's interactions with Numidia were notably demonstrated by the dedication of a bust to Massinissa's son, Mastanabal, a distinguished athlete.

+The two rulers are believed to have met between 163 and 148 BC, with a plausible location being Massinissa's main residence at Cirta.
+While the exact details of their meeting remain uncertain, Athenaeus' references to Ptolemy VIII's Memoirs suggest the occurrence of a banquet hosted by Massinissa.
+During this event, Massinissa reportedly expressed astonishment at the Syracusans' preference for pet monkeys over children, an anecdote recounted by Ptolemy VIII.